Repair Wood Damage Near Sudbury, North Bay, Elliot Lake

 Repairing wood damage in crawl spaces caused by rot, mold, and termites can seem like an overwhelming and expensive project.
 However, if you can catch the problem before it becomes too severe, it can be quickly and affordably remedied by a professional crawl space contractor.

 At Kenmar Basement Systems, we specialize in repairing crawl space issues of all types, including moldy or damaged wood.
-For a free quote, call or e-mail us today!
+For a solution, call or e-mail us today!

 We serve the Ontario area, including Sudbury, North Bay, Elliot Lake and surrounding areas such as Sturgeon Falls, Blind River, Garson, West Nipissing, North Bay, Espanola, Mindemoya and nearby.